 - What is the difference between a flap and a graft?

 - Why might you use secondary intention healing?

 - Can you use a punch biopsy for an excision biopsy?

 - What do you think are the potential drawbacks of curetting a lesion?

 - Why is adrenaline an advantage in local anaesthetics?

 - Lignocaine with adrenaline is contraindicated on the nose or ears.
 True or false?

-- Should warfarin should be stopped prior to skin surgery?
+- Should warfarin or other anticoagulants be stopped prior to skin surgery?

 - What does PARQI stand for?

 A PDF containing the above questions and the answers is here.
 The video talkover below goes through the questions and answers in greater depth (In preparation).